influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization-api.md

 {{% note %}}
-These privileges are system privileges and are separate from the database-specific privileges that can be inspected using the `show grants for "<USER>"` command when connected to an Influxd-Data node.
+These privileges are system privileges and are separate from the database-specific privileges that can be inspected using the `show grants for "<USER>"` command when connected to a data node.
 {{% /note %}}

 In addition, two tokens govern Kapacitor permissions: